`Hits' emerge through self-organized coordination in collective response of free agents: Introduction

 In this paper, we present a model for understanding the collective response of a system of agents to successive external shocks, where the behavior of each agent is the result of a decision process independent of other agents.
 Even in the absence of explicit interaction among agents, the system can exhibit remarkable coordination, characterized by the appearance of a strong bimodality in its response.
-For the specific example of box-office success, as the bimodal nature of the gross income distributions appear to be connected to the fact that movies usually open in either many or very few theaters, we focus on explaining the appearance of a bimodal distribution for the number of theaters $N_0$ in which movies open [Fig.~\ref{fig1}~(d)].
-Inspired by recent models that reproduce the observed invariant properties of financial markets by considering agents that interact only indirectly through their response to a common signal (price)~\cite{Vikram11}, our model comprises agents (theaters) that do not explicitly interact with each other but whose actions achieve coherence by the regular arrival of a global stimulus, viz., new movies being introduced in the market.
-By contrast, decoherence is induced by the uncertainty under which a decision is made on releasing a new movie.
-We show that these competing effects can result in the appearance of bimodality in the distributions of $N_0$, and consequently, $G_0$ and $G_T$, where the success of a particular movie cannot be simply connected to its perceived quality prior to release nor to its actual performance on opening.
-Under a suitable approximation, we have analytically solved the model and obtained closed form expressions for peaks of the resulting multimodal distribution that match our numerical results.
+For the specific example of box-office success, the bimodal nature of the gross income distributions appears to be connected to the fact that movies usually open in either many or very few theaters.
+Therefore, we focus on explaining the appearance of a bimodal distribution for the number of theaters $N_O$ in which movies open [Fig.~\ref{fig1}~(d)].
+Similar to how the observed invariant properties of financial markets can be reproduced by agents interacting indirectly through their response to a common signal (price)~\cite{Vikram11}, our model comprises agents (theaters) that do not explicitly interact with each other but whose actions achieve coherence by the regular arrival of a global stimulus, viz., new movies being introduced in the market.
+By contrast, decoherence is induced by the uncertainty under which each agent independently makes a decision on whether to switch to exhibiting the new movie or not.
+We show that these competing effects can result in the appearance of bimodality in the distributions of $N_O$, and consequently, $G_O$ and $G_T$, where the success of a particular movie cannot be simply connected to its perceived quality prior to release nor to its actual performance on opening.
+Under a suitable approximation, we have analytically solved the model and obtained closed form expressions for the peaks of the resulting multimodal distribution that match our numerical results.
 An important implication of our study is that the box-office performance of a movie is crucially dependent on whether it is released close in time to a highly successful one, which supports the popular wisdom that correctly timing the opening of a movie determines its fate at box-office.